 3D Printed Medical Devices Are Revolutionizing Health Care

-Until recently, broken bones, sprains, and fractures had been mended using methods that have gone mostly unchanged for generations.
+Until recently, broken bones, sprains, and fractures had been mended using traditional manufacturing methods that have gone mostly unchanged for generations.
 While many areas of medical technology have seen sweeping innovations and reinventions, casts for broken bones have remained fundamentally the same.

 Moving forward into the modern era with 3D printing technology, the next logical evolution of casting is here.
 Exiom 3D printed casts represents the ultimate in ergonomic engineering and patient care— available now.